HAHST AZ SÖN

 SINGLE LP RELEASES

 Each of the two discs was also released in 1976 as a single LP.
 Both records were released as AN AFTERMATH RECORD on black Worlds Records label.
-The first release was pressed from the original stampers, a repressing was made from the new stampers with TAKRL 2950 scratched and new numbers shallowly carved 2950-A #4-A / 2950-B #4-B (disc 1) and 2950-C #12-A / 2950-D #12-B (disc 2).
-Some copies of the discs on black World label were also released as a 2-LP set with light blue insert (see above, #4).
+The first release was pressed from the original stampers, a repressing was made from the new stampers with TAKRL 2950 scratched and the new numbers, shallowly carved, 2950-A #4-A / 2950-B #4-B (disc 1) and 2950-C #12-A / 2950-D #12-B (disc 2).
+Some copies of the discs on black World label were also released as a 2-LP set with a light blue insert (see above, #4).

 Disc 1 was released as CAUGHT OFFGUARD, disc 2 as MANUAL EXCITATIONS.

 INTEREST.
 Completely useless repressings. *